The HER Foundation is 21!

 Today, HER leadership continues to communicate with international medical professionals to create change and improve care for mothers with HG.

 14. Develop four HG courses, through our partnership with CanopyLAB, to educate people on the needs of those with HG, 2019.

-Today, these classes continue to educate the public and are used to train our over 500 volunteers across the globe.
+These classes educated the public and were used to train our over 500 volunteers across the globe.

 15. Develop and launch the free HG Care App in partnership with mHealth at UCLA.

 Today, the HG Care App has been used by over 6,600 HG patients in over 80 nations and helps patients track and communicate with providers through shareable in-app reports.

 16. Partner with Optum to distribute over 2000 office posters to educate moms on signs of HG and when to call for help, 2020.

 Today, our office poster has been translated to Spanish, and Optum continues to distribue HER materials to clinics and offices across the US.